rhokburlington/species-invaders/README.md

 - "This place has something invasive, others should be aware!"
 - The ability to administer the data sets

-We'll be developing a RESTful API in PHP, initially responding w/JSON data, and hopefully a proof-of-concept JavaScript widget.
+We've developed a RESTful API in PHP, initially responding w/JSON data, and a proof-of-concept JavaScript widget.
+View further [solution details at RHoK](http://www.rhok.org/solutions/species-invaders-api) and the [presentation at Speaker Deck](https://speakerdeck.com/u/morgant/p/species-invaders).

 API SCHEMA
 ----------